alienator88/Viz/README.md

 - Small app size (~3MB)
 - Very quick extraction process
 - Copies to clipboard automatically, ready to paste
+- Post-processing option to execute shell commands when capture is taken.
+Can use the captured text via `[ocr]` token within the shell commands
 - Hotkeys CMD+Shift+1 and CMD+Shift+2 for starting a text or qr/barcode scan.
 These can be cleared out and custom hotkeys can be set by user
 - Shows copied text in a floating window, which can be set to auto-hide as well
 - Enable or disable line breaks in the extracted text